jaericho/jaericho.github.io/_drafts/blogideas.md

 # Ivanti and AV scanning

 It appears that Ivanti isn't smart enough to make sure it's scheduled AV scans don't overlap each other.

-# Swapping an i5-7600 with a Ryzen 5600x

-Wow that went very smoothly.
-I replaced an i5-7600 with a Ryzen 5600x and Windows didn't even bat an eye.
-I lucked out that it was just the motherboard that died and not the video card.
-The DDR4-2600 worked as well.
-I swapped the mobo and cpu and it worked like a charm.